 TGbe editor: Please update the add the following paragraph in this subclause as shown below:

-The Per-STA Profile Subelements field contains zero or more Per-STA Profile subelements as defined in 9.4.2.295b.2 (Basic variant Multi-Link element).
-Each Per-STA Profile subelement starts with a Per-STA Control field as defined in 9.4.2.295b.2 (Basic variant Multi-Link element).
+The Link Info field contains zero or more Per-STA Profile subelements as defined in 9.4.2.295b.2 (Basic variant Multi-Link element).
+Each Per-STA Profile subelement starts with a STA Control field as defined in Figure 9-788xx (Per-STA Profile subelement format).
+Bits B5, B6 and B7 of the STA Control field of the Probe Request variant Multi-Link element are reserved and set to 0.

 35.3.2.3 Inheritance in a per-STA profile[CID 1860]